rovertronic/Mario-Builder-64/README.md

 This is a fork of the ultrasm64 repo by CrashOveride which includes the following commonly used patches (patches marked with `*` are toggleable in `config.h`):

+**Lighting Engine by Wiseguy**
+- Lighting Engine is available on a separate branch `(lighting-engine)`.
+Instructions on how to use it are in the readme of that branch.

 **Puppycam**
 - Puppycam is available on the master branch now, you can toogle it in config.h. *